davisliu11/grails-book-example/README.md

 # Add the proxy into BuildConfig.groovy

    System.setProperty("socket.proxyHost", "192.168.1.4");

    System.setProperty("socket.proxyPort", "5678");

- '''Change your proxy address accordingly'''
+   Note: Change your proxy address accordingly

 # New a Book domain